Caleb & Brown

 Introduction

-From dizzying highs to unpleasant lows, the cryptocurrency market’s extreme volatility can cause the sentiment of crypto investors to shift dramatically.
+From dizzying highs to unpleasant lows, the cryptocurrency market’s extreme volatility can cause the sentiment of crypto investors to shift dramatically from fear to greed and back again at the drop of a hat.
 The trends that cause these contrasting emotions can be broken down into two different market regimes; bull and bear markets.
 You’ll likely have heard the terms ‘bull’ and ‘bear’ in conversations about cryptocurrency, stocks, real estate, or any other asset.
 But what exactly do they mean and why are they called this?
 Your answers lie below.

 What is market sentiment?